 - o – Shuts off the computer.

 There are other actions, but they may be more useful to developers than the average Linux geek.
-For more information on the magic SysRq key – and a full list of actions you can perform – consult the sysrq.txt file included with the Linux kernel.
+For more information on the magic SysRq key – and a full list of actions you can perform – consult the official magic SysRq documentation for the Linux kernel.